Will Big Stone also be replaced by renewable power?

 Utilities then returned to coal — big time.
 Within a few years "clean coal" was forced by concerns with the health and environmental impacts of acid rain — most of which was caused by sulfur dioxide emissions from coal-fired power plants.
 The electric utilities' knee-jerk response was to scream that sulfur removal was just too expensive, but experience was to show the cost to be low and the benefits high.

-But acid rain was just the tip of the iceberg of coal's environmental costs.
+But acid rain was just the tip of the iceberg of coal's environmental costs, as several proposals became victims of pollution critics across the country.

 The greenhouse effect and global warming have been understood since the 1890s.
 The explosion of carbon dioxide pollution plus the availability of computers powerful enough to run credible climate models showed, by the 1970s, that climatic change was a very real threat, not just a hypothetical risk for future generations.

-Controlling global warming is now on the top of the international energy/environment policy agenda.
+Controlling global warming is now on the top of the international energy/environment policy agenda, and a Minnesota utility has seen declining returns in coal generation as part of this shift.
 All responsible actors now accept that emissions of carbon dioxide, methane, and other greenhouse gases must be greatly reduced if we are to avoid what appear to be catastrophic adverse global impacts.
 Hence, new coal-fired power plants are simply not acceptable — unless they would employ the as-yet untested carbon capture and storage.

-The necessity of curbing carbon dioxide pollution plus a slowing demand for electricity, in large part because of increasing efficiency with which electricity is used, spelled the doom of the Big Stone coal burner and many of its siblings.
+The necessity of curbing carbon dioxide pollution plus a slowing demand for electricity, in large part because of increasing efficiency with which electricity is used, spelled the doom of the Big Stone coal burner and many of its siblings, with coal projects increasingly checked by environmentalists and costs in recent years.
 Yet, as it was with controlling sulfur dioxide pollution, most utilities, including Xcel, are claiming that reducing carbon dioxide pollution would be much too expensive and would result in lost jobs.
 Some things do not change.

 The second noteworthy observation is that the projected electricity demand has been decreasing as people and firms take advantage of the abundant cost-effective ways to use electricity more efficiency.
 The 1970s "Tyrone Nuclear Park" was to satisfy a new demand for 2,300 MW of power generation.
 By the 1990s the proposed "need" for new generating capacity at the Tyrone site had shrunk to 750 MW.
 The plan now is for 375 MW of renewable electricity.
 I suspect that the so-called shortfall in electricity supply because of the cancellation of the 500 MW Big Stone coal plant will be met with a modest increase of wind power.